Dodge County Housing Authority

-Dodge County Housing Authority is a public housing agency in Juneau, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
-As of January 21st, 2019, Dodge County Housing Authority has 1 waiting lists that are open now or opening soon.
+Dodge County Housing Authority is a Public Housing Agency in Juneau, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 26th, 2019, Dodge County Housing Authority has 1 waiting lists that are open now or opening soon.

 Dodge County Housing Authority serves Dodge County.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Open Until Further Notice:

 Dodge County Housing Authority Housing Choice Voucher Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Housing Choice Voucher Waiting List

 The Dodge County Housing Authority (DCHA) Section 8 Housing Choice Voucher waiting list is currently open.
 This waiting list was opened in May 2011 and is open indefinitely.